Nehoiașu Hydro Power Plant

-Nehoiaşu Hydro Power Plant is a large power plant on the Bâsca river situated in Romania.
+Nehoiașu Hydro Power Plant is a large power plant on the Bâsca River situated in Romania.
 The project was started in 1998 and it was made up by the construction of a dam with 8 mobile segments each 12 m high, which will be equipped with two vertical turbines, the hydropower plant having an installed capacity of 152 MW.
 The power plant will generate 328 GWh of electricity per year.